Crafting Resilient and Unbreakable Azure Solutions

 Foundation Azure Landing Zone GA Governance, Security, Networking

-AI/ML AI Landing Zone Preview AI services, responsible AI, data governance
+AI/ML AI Landing Zone Preview AI services, responsible AI, governance

 Containers AKS, ARO GA/Preview Security, scalability, monitoring